 Throughout the four gospels, Jesus Christ repeatedly rebuked the Jews for them looking down at other people whom they perceived as being less faithful to the Law.
 For example, the Pharisees had inquired as to why Christ ate with people of lower stature (Matthew 9:11).
 He scolded them for seeking after an outward righteousness (Luke 11:38-39).
 Jesus even said, "unless your righteousness exceeds that of the Pharisees..."
 (Matthew 5:20).
 He said to the chief priests and elders, "Truly I tell you, the tax collectors and the prostitutes are entering the kingdom of God ahead of you."
 (Matthew 21:1).
-The self-righteousness amongst individual Jews was a central point of focus throughout the gospels, and was vigorously combated by Paul.
+Jesus addressed a rich young man who wanted to enter heaven on the basis of his faithfulness to the Law (Matthew 19:16-30; Luke 18:18-30).
+The self-righteousness amongst individual Jews was a central point of focus throughout the gospels.
+That error was vigorously combated by Paul.

 "In terms of the Biblical testimony, here's where I ultimately make my apologetics case, since this is the only thing Protestants claim to accept - though they don't usually accept what the Bible actually says when they're proven wrong from the Bible.
 First, the very context of Ephesians 2:9 is verse Ephesians 2:11 (and following), wherein Paul begins speaking of Jews versus Gentiles.
 Between these two camps, there was very much a boasting problem (Ephesians 2:12-15)."

-It is true that there was hostility between Jews and Gentiles during Old Testament times, but another aspect of this context is the deadness of man and regeneration that takes place when one is made alive in Christ (Ephesians 2:1-5).
+It is true that there was hostility between Jews and Gentiles during Old Testament times.
+The Jews did look down on outsiders.
+However, "ethnic badges" is not the essence of what Paul means when he speaks of justification by works.
+Another element of this context is the deadness of man and regeneration that takes place when one is made alive in Christ (Ephesians 2:1-5).

 The Douay-Rheims Translation renders Ephesians 2:9 in this manner, "Not of works, that no man may glory."
 The Good News Translation reads as follows, "but God's gift, so that no one can boast about it."
 What is the gift of God that no one can boast about?
-The answer to that question is our justification that occurs as a result of God's grace and mercy.
-It is not by works of righteousness, including any so-called "works of grace."
+The answer to that question is our justification that occurs as a result of God's mercy.
+It is not because of our works, including any so-called "works of grace."